erSubhashThapa/100daysofcode/r2-log.md

   I got the plugin to work again a different way.
 I just copied and pasted the `node_modules` folder from the other projects into a new project and copied the `.eslintrc.json` file.

   ## User Settings vs `.eslintr.json`
-  But if I removed this from the user settings:
+  But if I remove this from the user settings:

   ```javascript
     "eslint.options": {